|

 than the actual profit of the sales of the master's Continental records.

-When in 1956 Hungary fought against their government and against the
+When in 1956, Hungary fought against their government and against

-rule imposed by the Soviet Union and the and the revolution finally
+the rule imposed by the Soviet Union, and on November 10th the revolution

-failed on November 10th, Gabor supported his relatives.
-Donald's cousin
+finally failed, Gabor supported his relatives.
+Donald's cousin Steve

-Steve fled Hungary with his 8 month pregnant wife and his son Peter
+fled Hungary with his 8 month pregnant wife and his son Peter and

-and daughter Kathleen.
-Steve was offered a job as a manager of the
+daughter Kathleen.
+Steve was offered a job as a manager of the Webster

-Webster plant, the factory which was supervised by George Curtiss.
+plant, the factory which was supervised by George Curtiss.
+Sometime

-Sometime later Gabor released another disc with Hungarian Gypsy Music
+later Gabor released another disc with Hungarian Gypsy Music now played

 liner notes reminded many Americans, and not only those of Hungarian